How to Measure a Boot Shaft: 3 Ways

 Identifying the boot shaft

-The boot shaft implies the part of the boot that goes over your foot and up your calf.
+The shafts imply the part of the footwear that goes over your foot and up your calf.

 2. Measuring from the arch to the top of the shaft